johnpapa/angular-styleguide/README.md

   - Services are instantiated with the `new` keyword, use `this` for public methods and variables.
 Since these are so similar to factories, use a factory instead for consistency.

-    Note: [All AngularJS services are singletons](https://docs.angularjs.org/guide/services).
+    Note: [All Angular services are singletons](https://docs.angularjs.org/guide/services).
 This means that there is only one instance of a given service per injector.

   ```javascript
   // service